joeperri95/TripleA/README.md

 # TODO
 * create launcher class that will act as main window and can launch applets
-* figure out how to implement nondeterministic effects
 * refactor + commit piano applet and create more applets
 * implement knob controls
 * implement portaudio device for windows users